-Ringstraßen-Galerien is centrally located (1st district) shopping mall with up scale shops and trendy eateries.
-It is perfect for downtown shopping and little daily distraction from your exploration of Vienna.
+Ringstraßen-Galerien is a centrally located (1st district) shopping mall with upscale shops and trendy eateries.
+It is perfect for downtown shopping and a little daily distraction from your exploration of Vienna.

-Donau Zentrum is a massive shopping mall in 22nd district in Kagran area and it is easily reachable by U1 underground line from center of Vienna.
-Apart from many shops, bars and restaurants, this mall also has large cinema.
+Donau Zentrum is a massive shopping mall in the 22nd district in the Kagran area and it is easily reachable by the U1 underground line from the center of Vienna.
+Apart from many shops, bars, and restaurants, this mall also has a large cinema.

-Shopping Center Nord is another large shopping mall, located in 21st district in north of Vienna.
-It also offers variety of shops and eateries and also a cinema.
+Shopping Center Nord is another large shopping mall, located in the 21st district in the north of Vienna.
+It also offers a variety of shops and eateries and also a cinema.
 Due to its location, it is more popular with locals than tourists.

-BahnhofCity Wien Hauptbahnhof is another shopping center incorporated into one of the man train stations.
-It is located in 10th district and it is convenient to visit when travelling by train.
+BahnhofCity Wien Hauptbahnhof is another shopping center incorporated into one of the main train stations.
+It is located in the 10th district and it is convenient to visit when traveling by train.

-For even more traditional shopping, we recommend few department stores that can offer some good deals on fashion, cosmetics and souvenirs as well.
+For even more traditional shopping, we recommend a few department stores that can offer some good deals on fashion, cosmetics, and souvenirs as well.

-Steffl is posh department store with a restaurant offering city views.
+Steffl is a posh department store with a restaurant offering city views.
 It is around a corner from Stephansdom, which is affectionately called Steffl, hence the name.
-It sells famous brands such as Gucci, Hugo Boss, Tom Ford and others.
+It sells famous brands such as Gucci, Hugo Boss, Tom Ford, and others.

-Peek & Cloppenburg is a department store chain that offers retail and high fashion clothing for reasonable price.
-Also, it has permanent sale that will make it handy to renew your wardrobe while in Vienna.
-There are three shops in Vienna and there is one in famous Kärntner Strasse, so it will be easy to find.
+Peek & Cloppenburg is a department store chain that offers retail and high-fashion clothing for a reasonable price.
+Also, it has permanent sales that will make it handy to renew your wardrobe while in Vienna.
+There are three shops in Vienna and there is one in the famous Kärntner Strasse, so it will be easy to find.

-Hema is an international chain of classic department stores and the one in Vienna has assortment of items that you would expect in these types of shops.
-There are clothes, shoes and cosmetics with affordable prices for everyone’s budget.
+Hema is an international chain of classic department stores and the one in Vienna has an assortment of items that you would expect in these types of shops.
+There are clothes, shoes, and cosmetics at affordable prices for everyone’s budget.

 Every city has a main shopping street, where all the trade and buying was done for centuries, and they became modern shopping areas and part of tourist attractions.
 Vienna has several streets that are famous for shopping.

-The is THE shopping street of Vienna and one of the most popular pedestrian zones in the city.
+This is THE shopping street of Vienna and one of the most popular pedestrian zones in the city.
 It is also very significant historically, as it existed since ancient Roman times (“Strata Carinthianorum”).
 The street connects Stephansplatz and Karlsplatz in 1st district.
-There are plenty of flagship stores of famous brands here, local souvenir shops and many historical buildings.
-Most of the shops are open 10:00-20:00, Monday-Friday and 10:00-16:00 on Saturday.
+There are plenty of flagship stores of famous brands here, local souvenir shops, and many historical buildings.
+Most of the shops are open 10:00-20:00, Monday-Friday, and 10:00-16:00 on Saturday.

-Graben is short, but wide pedestrian street in the heart of Vienna and as popular for shopping as Kärntner Strasse.
-It is also famous for its Plague Column, dedicated to victims to Great Plague in 17th century and now understandably very popular with tourist during COVID-19 pandemic.
-It has several high end shops and it stretches from Stephansplatz until beginning of Kohlmarkt street.
+Graben is a short, but wide pedestrian street in the heart of Vienna and as popular for shopping as Kärntner Strasse.
+It is also famous for its Plague Column, dedicated to victims of the Great Plague in the 17th century, and now understandably very popular with tourists during the COVID-19 pandemic.
+It has several high-end shops and it stretches from Stephansplatz to the beginning of Kohlmarkt street.

-This is another short but famous street, it runs as a continuation of Graben and it is lined with luxury jewelry shops: Cartier, Chopard, Tiffany, Wellendorff and equally luxurious local jewelers: Wagner, Bucherer and Schullin.
-For unique and rare pieces of jewelry there is Dorotheum auction house on the same street.
+Kohlmarkt is another short but famous street, it runs as a continuation of Graben and it is lined with luxury jewelry shops: Cartier, Chopard, Tiffany, Wellendorff, and equally luxurious local jewelers: Wagner, Bucherer, and Schullin.
+For unique and rare pieces of jewelry, there is a Dorotheum auction house on the same street.

 This is actually a quarter, not only a street, but it deserves to be placed here.
-This is new shopping area in the old city and brands like Louis Vuitton, Emporio Armani, Miu Miu, Prada and Saint Laurent have their flagship stores opened there.
-The area is located at the intersections of following streets Tuchlauben, Bognergasse, Seitzergasse and Am Hof in 1st district and more info you can find on their website.
+This is the new shopping area in the old city and brands like Louis Vuitton, Emporio Armani, Miu Miu, Prada, and Saint Laurent have their flagship stores opened there.
+The area is located at the intersections of the following streets Tuchlauben, Bognergasse, Seitzergasse, and Am Hof in the 1st district and more info you can find on their website.

-Knize tailored robes for Austrian royal court, today it is a famous gentlemen suit and accessory designer shop.
-This shop can come handy if you are planning to visit state opera or any of the traditional balls.
-Located in city center, in Graben street.
+Knize tailored robes for the Austrian royal court, today it is a famous gentlemen’s suit and accessory designer shop.
+This shop can come in handy if you are planning to visit the state opera or any of the traditional balls.
+Located in the city center, on Graben street.

-Scheer is producing handmade shoes and accessories for generations (from early 19th century).
-They also do shoe repairs and maintenance (something you don’t see often nowadays with shoe mass-production).
-They are located in Bräunerstraße, just off the Graben street.
+Scheer is producing handmade shoes and accessories for generations (from the early 19th century).
+They also do shoe repairs and maintenance (something you don’t see often nowadays with shoe mass production).
+They are located in Bräunerstraße, just off Graben street.

-Augarten porcelain store creates designer porcelain items, such as plates, cups and accessories, but this is not just a simple kitchenware, this shop was designing and producing imperial porcelain for centuries.
-You can purchase high end porcelain items and even personalize it with your own design and logos.
-Located in 2nd district in Obere Augartenstraße.
+Augarten porcelain store creates designer porcelain items, such as plates, cups, and accessories, but this is not just simple kitchenware, this shop was designing and producing imperial porcelain for centuries.
+You can purchase high-end porcelain items and even personalize them with your own design and logos.
+Located in the 2nd district in Obere Augartenstraße.

 Glashütte Comploj is a design shop specializing in unique items made of glass.
-It is worth visiting exposed items in gallery alone.
-Located in Westbahnstraße in 7th district.
+It is worth visiting the exposed items in the gallery alone.
+Located in Westbahnstraße in the 7th district.

 Die Sellerie is a small design studio specializing in stationery, home accessories, ceramics, and gift ideas from local designers and manufacturers.

-Die Werkbank is a handmade paradise with unique products, gifts and accessories made by Viennese designers and manufacturers.
-Located in Breite Gasse in 7th district.
+Die Werkbank is a handmade paradise with unique products, gifts, and accessories made by Viennese designers and manufacturers.
+Located in Breite Gasse in the 7th district.

 Viennese Soap (Wiener Seife) is handmade soap produced based on old Viennese recipes.
 This is quite a unique set of products you can buy as gifts.
-They have two shops, one in Hintzerstraße in 3rd district and the other on in Herrengasse in 1st district.
+They have two shops, one in Hintzerstraße in the 3rd district and the other in Herrengasse in the 1st district.

 Sacher Confiserie Vienna is selling famous Sacher Torte and other Viennese confectionery in their posh shop where you can collect sweet items as a takeaway or order online with delivery.
 It is part of Sacher Hotel in Kärntner Straße.

-Xocolat Manufaktur is local design chocolate shop with selection of exquisite designs and tastes of chocolate truffles and pralines.
-Located in 9th district in Servitengasse.
+Xocolat Manufaktur is a local design chocolate shop with a selection of exquisite designs and tastes of chocolate truffles and pralines.
+Located in the 9th district in Servitengasse.

-The Vienna Naschmarkt is not actually a shop, but open market with almost 120 stands selling fresh produce, food and vintage souvenirs.
+The Vienna Naschmarkt is not actually a shop, but an open market with almost 120 stands selling fresh produce, food, and vintage souvenirs.
 There are also several bars and restaurants offering local and international cuisine.
-Originally established in 16th century, it is located between Karlsplatz and Kettenbrückengasse on the border between 4th and 6th district.
+Originally established in the 16th century, it is located between Karlsplatz and Kettenbrückengasse on the border between the 4th and 6th districts.